KevinWorkman/HappyCoding/tutorials/interviewing/_posts/2023-08-06-picking-a-language.md

 meta-image: /tutorials/interviewing/images/picking-a-language-1.jpg
 previousPost: /tutorials/interviews
 tags: [tutorial, interviewing]
-forumExcerpt: One of the first questions I get from people preparing to interview is: what programming language should I use during my interviews?
-I wrote an article that explains my answer.
+forumExcerpt: "One of the first questions I get from people preparing to interview is: what programming language should I use during my interviews?
+I wrote an article that explains my answer."
 ---

 {% include toc.md %}